 Perception and feeling direct people.

-In addition to (cognitive) perception, feeling is the second pillar that controls the human being - which is usually stronger.
+In addition to (cognitive) perception, feeling is the second pillar that controls people - although this is usually stronger.

 In addition to perception, each experience is accompanied by feelings that are saved.

 Feelings are formed on the basis of goals.
 They range from fine-tuning (to accomplish something exactly) to violent urge (when the brain classifies it as eminently important), and are often stronger than the mind, and it's hard to resist – as everyone knows.
 Feelings can blind you completely.